-NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
+NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, instate, and out-of-state.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Institutional Characteristics component.
+SQURCE: U.S. Department of Education.
+National Center for Education Statistics.
+Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Institutional Characteristics survey component.

-Figure 9.
-Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: 2017-18 to 2019-20
+Percent of full-time, first-time degree/certificate-seeking Figure 10. undergraduate students who were awarded grant or scholarship aid, or loans, by type of aid: 2020-21